 To understand and know more about various ways of funding graduate-level education, read the best Financial Guide.

-Careers and Salary Outlook For Online GIS Masters Graduates
+Careers and Salary Outlook For Online GIS Master’s Graduates

 Students interested in geolocation information systems and associated fields will find numerous opportunities in the GIS sector.
-Many graduates have gone on to work as Geospatial Analysts, GIS Data Managers, GIS Developers, and other positions.
-Although private businesses use GIS workers (an example being Google Maps), Government bodies, such as city, state, and federal agencies, employ most GIS professionals.
-A 2017 GIS Salary Survey by the Urban and Regional Information Systems Association (URISA) reveals that some 57% of GIS personnel work in the Government sector.
+Many graduates have worked as Geospatial Analysts, GIS Data Managers, GIS Developers, and other positions.
+Although private businesses use GIS workers (for example, Google Maps), Government bodies, such as city, state, and federal agencies, employ most GIS professionals.
+Some of the most common master’s in GIS jobs are:

 • GIS Analyst